-Should we be promoting handwashing at different times during the COVID-19 outbreak?
+Should we be promoting handwashing at different times during infectious disease outbreaks?

 Normally at a community-level, we focus on the following critical handwashing occasions: